 When you understand that there is no other choice left behind, you need to fill up the necessary forms.
 There are two forms you need to fill up very carefully.
-You can get these forms from the Bankruptcy and Chancery Division of High Court in Belfast or from Insolvency services.
+You can get these forms from the Bankruptcy in scotland, UK and Chancery Division of High Court in Belfast or from Insolvency services.

 Follow the Statement of Affairs

 The statement of affairs is the form that has all the information about listing your assets and numbering debts.
 You have to note this down carefully including the details of your creditors along with their payable amount.

 After filling this form, you must make a statement before the court to the solicitor that you have filled it completely and correctly.
 It will be helpful for you if you declare and reveal all your assets and debts truthfully.